Why you should be using the Trimble SPS855 series GNSS receivers

 Over the last decade receiving RTK corrections through the internet has become a popular and cost effective way for land surveyors to deploy several rovers over multiple projects and jobsites.

-The SPS85x is a modular receiver.
-It requires a separate GPS or GNSS antenna to receive satellite signals, preferably Trimble's Zephyr Geodetic Model II / III.
-This allows you to install the SPS85x receiver inside a jobsite trailer or vehicle – safe from the elements and thieves.
-These receivers also have a full-metal jacket and are totally sealed, so they can take some serious abuse and are IP67 rated waterproof.
+Since the receiver is modular, it requires a separate GPS or GNSS antenna to receive satellite signals, preferably Trimble's Zephyr Geodetic Model II or III.
+Being a modular receiver, the 85x can be installed inside a jobsite trailer or vehicle, keeping it safe from the elements and road-side thieves.

-As we mentioned before- the SPS85x has an optional internal transmit and receive radio.
-The UHF radio offerings are: 410 to 430 Mhz, 430 to 450 Mhz, 450 to 470 Mhz.
-There is also a 900 Mhz version.
-These are 2 watt radios that can easily cover small sites.
+The internal 2 watt UHF radio options range from: 410 to 430 Mhz, 430 to 450 Mhz, 450 to 470 Mhz.
+There's also a 900 Mhz version for Trimble construction hardware.
 The distance a radio will transmit is always dependent on terrain, obstructions and radio antenna, and antenna height – but on average we received corrections around 1.5 miles away with either radio type.
-For longer distances – you can always add a high power external radio, like a Trimmark 3 or TDL450.
+For longer distances – you can always add a high power external radio, like the TDL450.
 For dual radio situations (900 and UHF) the SPS85x can transmit out of its internal radio – while also transmitting to an external one.
 This works great for sites where survey and construction crews are running different radio types e.g. Trimble survey (UHF) and Trimble Grade Control Systems (900 MHz).

-The SPS85x has a front panel user interface that makes base station setup easy.
-The receiver can be set up with a Trimble data collector running, Trimble Survey Controller, Access or SCS900.
-There is also an auto-base feature that works great for machine control operators.
-The auto-base feature will remember its position parameters from the previous setup.
-It allows for 1 button (the power button) operation the next day.
+The SPS85x front panel user interface makes base station setup easy, removing the need for a data collector.
+There's also an Auto-base feature that works great for machine control operators.
+The Auto-base feature will remember its position parameters from the previous setup.
+It allows for 1 button operation the next day, but be careful with this feature and only use a permanent mount set up for the Zephyr antenna so it's in the exact same position everyday.

-Sending RTK corrections through the internet requires an internet connection for the base station and a cellular connection for the rovers that need to receive those corrections.
-The SPS85x was designed with the internet in mind.
-It is the easiest electronic device to set up on a network – that we have ever seen.
-Seriously – this thing was easier to set up than our wireless printer.
-It also has a web browser interface that allows you to access advanced futures like remote set up and remote troubleshooting – That’s right, you can access your base station from anywhere in the world – just open your browser and type in its IP address.
-Brilliant.
-Within 15 minutes, we had it transmitting RTK corrections over the internet….But wait – there’s more...
+The SPS85x was designed with the internet in mind and it's one of the easiest devices to set up on a network.
+Seriously, this thing was easier to set up than our wireless printer!
+Within 15 minutes we had it transmitting RTK corrections through our wireless router and over the internet.
+Trimble's web application provides access to additional advanced futures like remote set up and remote troubleshooting.
+That’s right, you can access your base station from anywhere in the world – just open your browser and type in the IP address.

 Think about this scenario: You have multiple jobs that are close to each other, but out of radio range.
 The SPS85x can be located on one site, providing corrections locally – while sending corrections to the second site through the internet.

 In a pinch, the SPS85x works as a rover too.
-It can be mounted to a survey pole, tucked away in a backpack, or mounted in a vehicle – perfect for daily quantity topo’s.
-The SPS receivers are optimized to work with Trimble’s SCS900 software, but it can also be used with Survey Controller software and Access ** Survey Controller requires and upgrade code – this code is usually free, but we are aware some dealerships will charge up to $250 for it.
+It can be mounted to a survey pole, tucked away in a backpack like the old 5700, or mounted in a vehicle, making it perfect for daily quantity topos.
+The SPS receivers are optimized to work with Trimble’s SCS900 software, but it can also be used with Survey Controller software and some versions of Access ** Survey Controller requires and upgrade code – this code is usually free, but we are aware some dealerships will charge up to $250 for it.